Alpinista/playbook-fedora/README.md

 # playbook-fedora
 playbook to prepare Fedora for development

-will be developed after play-fedora is susssed out sketching things out
+will be developed after play-fedora is sussed out sketching things out